msv-lab/f1x/doc/Manual.md

 The following arguments are mandatory (and sufficient for most cases):

-- The source directory.
+- Project root directory.
-- The suspicious source files (`--files` option).
+- Suspicious source files (`--files` option).
-- The test-suite (`--tests` option).
+- Test-suite (`--tests` option).
-- The test execution timeout (`--test-timeout` option).
+- Test execution timeout (`--test-timeout` option).
-- The test driver (`--driver` option).
+- Test driver (`--driver` option).

 f1x accepts the following arguments:

-- `PATH` - the source directory of your buggy program (positional argument).
+- `PATH` - the project root directory of your buggy program (positional argument).
-- `-f [ --files ] RELPATH...` - the list of suspicious files.
-The paths should be relative to the root of the source directory. f1x allows to restrict the search space to certain parts of the source code files.
+- `-f [ --files ] RELPATH...` - the list of suspicious files (that may contain a bug).
+The paths should be relative to the project root directory. f1x allows to restrict the search space to certain parts of the source code files.
 For the arguments `--files main.c:20 lib.c:5-45`, the candidate locations will be restricted to the line 20 of `main.c` and from the line 5 to the line 45 (inclusive) of `lib.c`.
 - `-t [ --tests ] ID...` - the list of unique test identifiers.
 - `-T [ --test-timeout ] MS` - the test execution timeout in milliseconds.
 - `-d [ --driver ] PATH` - the path to the test driver.
-The test driver is executed from the root of the source directory.
+The test driver is executed from the project root directory.
 - `-b [ --build ] CMD` - the build command.
 If omitted, `make -e` is used.
-The build command is executed from the root of the source directory.
+The build command is executed from the project root directory.
 - `-o [ --output ] PATH` - the path to the output patch (or directory when used with `--all`).
 If omitted, the patch is generated in the current directory with the name `<SRC>-<TIME>.patch` (or in the directory `<SRC>-<TIME>` when used with `--all`)
 - `-a [ --all ]` - enables exploration of the whole search space (generate all plausible patches).
 - `-c [ --cost ] FUNCTION` - the cost function used to prioritize patches.
 If omitted, `syntax-diff` is used.
 - `-v [ --verbose ]` - enables extended output for troubleshooting.
 - `-h [ --help ]` - prints help message and exits.
 - `--version` - prints version and exits.

+Run `f1x --help` to view the list of advanced options.

 ## Related publications ##